Solar Energy - Introduction to SEBE¶

 - First four columns are time related.

-- The meteorological file should be at least a year long, but preferably multi-year.
+- The meteorological file should preferably be at least a year long.
+Multi-year data improves the solar energy estimation.

 - One option is to use a typical meteorological year as you will do in this tutorial